IBM/kafka-quickstart-workshop/part2/README.md

 my-group        my-first-topic  1          0               0               0               consumer-my-group-1-a139ff8b-4e7d-40e4-8c81-660b629913d5 /169.254.0.3    consumer-my-group-1
 ```

-We can see we have a single consumer that is consuming from both partition of our topic.
+We can see we have a single consumer that is consuming from both partitions of our topic.

 Let's now start a second consumer using the same group.
 In another window, run:
 ```sh